LoginRadius/docs/content/tutorial/react/index.md

   ![alt_text](../../assets/blog-common/login-register.png "image_tooltip")

 - Register a user here and then log in.
 Upon successful login, it will redirect you to the return url with access token.
-In response, you will get user profile in json format displayed in the "/login" route.
-The following displays a sample json response:
+In response, you will get user profile in JSON format displayed in the "/login" route.
+The following displays a sample JSON response:

   ![alt_text](../../assets/blog-common/jsonresponse.png "image_tooltip")

 > In addition to Registration and Login actions, the Auth Page (IDX) supports more actions.
 Refer to [this document](https://www.loginradius.com/docs/developer/concepts/idx-overview/) for more information.

-## Domain Whitelisting
+## Whitelist Domain

 For security reasons, LoginRadius processes the API calls that are received from the whitelisted domains.
 Local domains (http://localhost and http://127.0.0.1) are whitelisted by default.